dgaddy/dgaddy.github.io/index.md

+I am a research scientist at Google studying natural language processing.

-I am a Ph.D. student in the [Natural Language Processing Group](http://nlp.cs.berkeley.edu) at UC Berkeley, advised by Dan Klein.
+Previously, I was a Ph.D. student in the [Natural Language Processing Group](http://nlp.cs.berkeley.edu) at UC Berkeley, advised by Dan Klein.
-My current research is on decoding silent speech with electromyography.
-This work aims to recognize silently mouthed words and turn them into audible speech or text, using electrical signals from muscles of the face.
+My thesis research was on decoding silent speech with electromyography.
+This work aimed to recognize silently mouthed words and turn them into audible speech or text, using electrical signals from muscles of the face.
-I have also worked on a range of other topics, including language grounding, semantic parsing, and syntactic parsing.
+I also worked on a range of other topics, including language grounding, semantic parsing, and syntactic parsing.
-I did my undergraduate studies at MIT and have interned at FAIR and Google.
+I did my undergraduate studies at MIT.

-Email: dgaddy@berkeley.edu
+Email: dgaddy@google.com

 ### Silent Speech Publications